Delta Lake, Performance Optimization, Z-Ordering, Data Compaction, Query Performance

 How Z-ORDER Works

 Z-ORDER uses a space-filling curve (Z-curve or Morton curve) to map multi-dimensional data into a single dimension while preserving locality.
-When you Z-ORDER by multiple columns, data with similar values across those dimensions is stored physically close together.
+Think of it as a path that weaves through multi-dimensional space, visiting nearby points in sequence.
+When you Z-ORDER by multiple columns, data with similar values across those dimensions is stored physically close together, like organizing a library by both subject and publication date simultaneously, rather than choosing just one.

 This command reorganizes data so that queries filtering on customer_id, event_date, or both benefit from enhanced data skipping.